Constitution of Dutchess County Progressive Action Alliance

 For large disbursements, the Connecting Circle may decide to bring the proposal to the General Membership for a vote.

 Section 4: Procedure for Approval of Speakers/Presenters at General Membership Meetings

 The following steps must be followed as the procedure for approval of speakers/presenters at DCPAA General Membership Meetings:

-- A short application for the potential speaker to fill out.
+A short bio form for the speaker to fill out.

 6. After the speaker has presented, a thank you will be sent to the speaker by a member of ARC.

 Guidelines for Management of Speakers/Presentations at DCPAA General Membership Meetings